 - lung cancer

 Nausea and vomiting are also common side effects of cancer therapy.

 Medication can help manage symptoms and prevent complications.
 Possible complications include a loss of appetite, damage to the esophagus, dehydration, malnutrition, and a reopening of surgical incisions.

-The cancer treatments that most commonly cause nausea are:
+The cancer treatments that

 The severity of symptoms will depend on various factors, including the type and dosage of treatment and how the person’s body responds to it.

 The risk is higher when treatment involves the brain, liver, or gastrointestinal tract.
 It also increases with higher doses.